Vonage/vivid-3/libs/components/src/lib/select/USE-CASES.md

 ### In a Form

-When a Select is placed inside a `form` element and validation logic is set on the Text Field, the Text Field is validated when the `form` is submitted (as per a native `select` element).
+When a Select is placed inside a `form` element and validation logic is set on the Select component, the Select is validated when the `form` is submitted (as per a native `select` element).

-Below, all the "Title" field Select is marked as required and is validated when the `form` is submitted.
+Below, the "Title" field Select is marked as required and is validated when the `form` is submitted.

 ```html preview 360px
 <form method="post" action="">